 Glass containers make for easy cleaning.
 They can easily be sanitized in the dishwasher to make sure they are completely clean and free from bad bacteria that can cause mold.

-The storage containers are sold in sets of two and come in two different sizes.
-The containers also have helpful markings along the sides to help you track your sourdough starter's rise.
+Another good storage option for your sourdough starter is these glass jars from Challenger Breadware.
+They are sold in sets of two and come in two different sizes.
+They have tight fitting lids and helpful markings along the sides to help you track your sourdough starter's rise.

 The lids do seal tightly so make sure to tilt the lid slightly to allow excess gas to escape.